 How to Study Engineering

-If implemented, the study skills outline below will not only help you become a more successful engineering student, they'll make the study of engineering much more enjoyable!
+If implemented, the study skills outlined below will not only help you become a more successful engineering student, they'll make the study of engineering much more enjoyable!

 In order to excel in engineering, either academically or professionally, you need to change your mindset.
 You need to learn to not count on someone else to tell you everything you need to know to solve problems.
 You need to learn (1) how to discover what you need to know and then (2) where to go to find it.